idi-bd2k/semester-biology/README.md

 # Data Carpentry for Biologists - Semester Course

-This is a [forkable](https://help.github.com/articles/fork-a-repo/) set of teaching materials for teaching biologists how to work with data through programming, database management and computing more generally.
+This is the IDI-BD2k projects copy of a Data Carpentry [forkable](https://help.github.com/articles/fork-a-repo/) set of teaching materials for teaching biologists how to work with data through programming, database management and computing more generally.

 This repository contains the complete teaching materials (excluding exams and